GabeScott/standard-works-vault/General Conference/2025 April - “Draw Near unto Me”.md

 “And he said unto them, What manner of communications are these that ye have one to another, as ye walk, and are sad?

-“And the one of them, whose name was Cleopas, answering said unto him, Art thou only a stranger in Jerusalem, and hast not known the things which are come to pass there in these days?”
+“And the one of them, whose name was Cleopas, answering said unto him, Art thou only a stranger in Jerusalem, and hast not known the things which are come to pass there in these days?”[^4]

 They told Him of their sadness that Jesus had died when they had trusted He would be the Redeemer of Israel.